VictoriaBC/midevglossary/README.md

 <li>Google Fonts to easily use simple and recognizable fonts on the internet https://fonts.google.com/.</li>

 <h3>Testing</h3>
 <li>User Testing - people were are asked to visit the app and test.
-REason is to collect feedback and improve the app.</li>
+Reason is to collect feedback and improve the app.</li>
 <li>Tested browser lists: Google Chrome, Chrome Lighthouse for audit of website, Safari.</li>

 <h3>HTML, CSS and JS code</h3>